nextest-rs/nextest/site/src/book/env-vars.md

 - `CARGO_PKG_LICENSE` — The license from the manifest of your package.
 - `CARGO_PKG_LICENSE_FILE` — The license file from the manifest of your package.
 - Environment variables specified in [the `[env]` section of `.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html#env).
+- `OUT_DIR` — The path to the package's build script output directory.
+Only set if the crate has a build script.

 ### Dynamic library paths